Enhe: Economy

 Sizable mineral resources run through the region, including gold, lead, zinc, iron and copper.

 Enhe hosts one state-owned ranch and two state-owned tree farms.

+History

+In the 19th century, the discovery of gold brought Russian miners into the region.
+A railway line was also built to manage extraction of resources.
+Meanwhile, Chinese laborers - nearly all single men - helped build and work on these Russian-led ventures, some of them marrying Russian women.
+After the 1917 Russian Revolution, defeated "Whites" who had opposed the "Reds" (Bolsheviks) fled Russia, some of them coming to Enhe, resulting in another wave of Russians.

+The independence of the Russian community was curtailed during the Cultural Revolution of 1966-1976 as well as the Sino-Soviet split.
+The Red Guards destroyed many Orthodox churches and ethnic Russians were denounced for disloyalty, resulting in many of them fleeing back to Russia or to elsewhere.
+It was largely the children of the mixed marriages who stayed during this period.

 Education

 There is one school: Ergun City Enhe Primary School (额尔古纳市恩和小学).

 Tourism

 Enhe has emerged as a tourism destination noted for its peaceful countryside backdrop.
 Lonely Planet describes Enhe as "a charming village brimming with an unhurried and authentic atmosphere" where "herders milk their cows outside their properties when they aren't taking them out to pasture".
 Tourism is also enhanced by the Russian cultural ties of the township including Russian bakeries and buildings with the architectural stylings of traditional Russian wooden cottages.
 There is also homestay accommodation in Enhe giving a representation of traditional Russian village living.

 There were plans to enclose the village and charge an entrance fee, though as of 2023 no such actions have been taken.